 The benefits of teaming go beyond sharing road responsibilities.
-Partnering up offers more pay perks than going solo, especially with PAM’s new .55cpm Seasonal Team Pay Increase, which began October 1 and runs through December 31, 2019.
+Partnering up offers more pay perks than going solo, especially with PAM’s teaming $10,000 sign-on bonus.

-“This pay increase during peak season is a big deal because teams can easily cover 5,500 miles in a week,” says Jon.
-“That can add up to some significant holiday cash!”
+“That $5,000 in each team member’s pocket is a big incentive to partner up,” says Jon.
+“Plus, teams can easily cover 5,500 miles in a week.
+At .50 CPM, that can add up to some significant cash!”

 “If you’re not sure about teaming and just want to try it out, we now have six-month teaming contracts available,” says Jon.